 Safe, healthy water.
 It's what we all want most when it comes to our pools and spas.
 Regular water testing is an essential part of maintaining your pool’s welfare.
 Getting an accurate reading of your water chemistry helps you understand exactly how much of what product your pool needs.
 Testing your pool water prevents the possibility of under-treating or over-treating the water, which keeps your pool properly balanced and saves you money!

 Let’s go over a few of the basics when it comes to properly testing your pool’s water.
 There are two ways to test your pool water — at home or in store.

 At-Home Pool Water Testing

-Leslie’s offers several options you can use at home, including test kits and test strips.
+Leslie’s offers several pool water testing options you can use at home, including test kits and test strips.
 Testing at home is easy, but there are a few things you need to know before getting started.
 Which type of test will work best for you?
 Let's take a quick look at the pros and cons of each:

 Liquid Test Kits

 - Most accurate type of water test.
 Liquid DPD reagents are the best for testing chlorine levels in your pool

 - Testing available for more diverse aspects of water chemistry